Montes Claros Minas Gerais, Brazil Travel Guide

 Brazil is generally casual, with Montes Claros reflecting this.
 Daily wear like shorts, t-shirts, jeans, and casual dresses is acceptable.

-Dining is a social activity.
+Dining is a community activity.
 It is polite to wait until everyone at your table is served before beginning to eat.

 Generally, taking photos in public spaces is permissible.
-Always ask for permission before photographing individuals, especially children.
+Always seek permission to photograph individuals, notably for children.

 Before your trip, research a little about the community history and culture of Minas Gerais.